Gov't probes alleged exploitation of i-Ready trainees - The Scoop

-BANDAR SERI BEGAWAN – The newly-formed Manpower Planning and Employment Council (MPEC) is investigating companies accused of abusing the i-Ready programme and exploiting its apprentices, said the second finance and economic minister.
+BANDAR SERI BEGAWAN – The newly-formed Manpower Planning and Employment Council (MPEC) is investigating companies accused of abusing the i-Ready programme and exploiting its apprentices, said the second finance and economy minister.

 During the 16th Legislative Council session on Wednesday, YB Dato Seri Setia Dr Hj Mohd Amin Liew Abdullah said the MPEC Secretariat is spearheading the investigation following reports of companies exploiting i-Ready trainees, including reducing their wages.